 “Because it’s there.”

-What are the essential ingredients that make up purpose?
+What essential ingredients make up purpose?

 First and foremost is passion.
 The average person spends over forty years of their life working.
 Wouldn’t that life be a whole lot better if you loved what you were doing?
-The alternative doesn’t bear thinking about – years of putting the alarm clock on snooze, counting the seconds until the weekend, praying that a rail strike will stop you going to work.
+The alternative doesn’t bear thinking about – years of putting the alarm clock on snooze, counting the seconds until the weekend, praying that a rail strike will stop you getting to work.
 Life is too short to spend the majority of it doing something you don’t enjoy.

-That’s the purpose of Purpose.
+That’s the purpose of business purpose.